kcaisley/frida/docs/cdac.md

 - binary weighted array expected 4sigma (0.999936) mismatch, for different size arrays, and given
 - also can try a monte carlo simulation
 - DNL errors essentially worsen quantization noise, and there is an inflection point beyond which calibration isn't possible.
 - given math for which

 # Strategy 1: Calibration
 - of limited effective in binary weighted design, as condition for calibratbility is dependent on mismatch in the thing we're trying to calibrate
-- Considition is ______, and in binary design it's 'a short leash" metaphorically
+- Condition is ______, and in binary design it's 'a short leash" metaphorically

 # Strategy 2: CDAC redundancy
 - switching caps over a larger number of M:N cycles (Q: doesn't improve linearity alone, but just allows calibration?)